Particle-Hole Pair Localization on the Fermi Surface and its Impact on the Correlation Energy: Almost-Bosonic Quasifree Trial State

 More precisely, we define the following unitary operator

-which mimics a bosonic Bogoliubov transformation, but replacing bosonic creation operators by our quasi-bosonic pair creation operators.
+which mimics a bosonic Bogoliubov transformation, but replacing bosonic creation operators by our quasi-bosonic pair operators.
 For simplicity we write $T := T(1)$.
 Note that $T(0) = \id$.
-Our trial state $T\Omega$ automatically has equal numbers of particles and holes because \eqref{eq:bogtransform} contains only $b^*$- and $b$-operators, which, by \eqref{eq:bosonicpair}, always create or annihilate a particle and a hole together.
+Our trial state $T\Omega$ has equal numbers of particles and holes,

+because \eqref{eq:bogtransform} contains only pair operators, which, by \eqref{eq:bosonicpair}, always create or annihilate a particle and a hole together (so the operator in parenthesis in \eqref{eq:phnumber} commutes with $T$).
+Applying the particle-hole transformation explicitly to \eqref{eq:phnumber}, this shows that $R_\omega T \Omega$ is an eigenvector of the total particle number operator $\Ncal$ with eigenvalue $N$.

 \begin{lem}[Almost-Bosonic Bogoliubov Transformation] Let $\Xi(k) = \Xi(-k)$.
 For $l \neq 0$, the conjugation of $b_l$ and $b^*_l$ with $T$ is given by